Sajeeb404/ServletProject/README.md

-Project Overview
+# Project Overview

 This servlet project demonstrates a CRUD (Create, Read, Update, Delete) application implemented using Java Servlets and JDBC for database interactions.
 It also integrates mailing capabilities and file/image uploads, showcasing how to handle various HTTP requests and manage user data effectively.

-Features
+## Features

-Create:
+### Create

-Add new items to the database through form submission.
+- Add new items to the database through form submission.
-File/Image Upload: Users can upload files or images associated with the item, which are stored in the server or database.
+- **File/Image Upload**: Users can upload files or images associated with the item, which are stored in the server or database.

-Read:
+### Read

-Retrieve and display a list of items from the database, along with any uploaded files or images.
+- Retrieve and display a list of items from the database, along with any uploaded files or images.

-Update:
+### Update

-Modify existing items, including the option to update associated files or images.
+- Modify existing items, including the option to update associated files or images.

-Delete:
+### Delete

-Remove items from the database, with confirmation prompts to ensure deletion is intentional.
+- Remove items from the database, with confirmation prompts to ensure deletion is intentional.
-Optionally, delete associated files or images.
+- Optionally, delete associated files or images.

-Mailing:
+### Mailing

-Notify users via email upon successful creation or update of items, leveraging the JavaMail API for sending emails.
+- Notify users via email upon successful creation or update of items, leveraging the JavaMail API for sending emails.

-Technologies Used
+## Technologies Used
-Java
-Servlet API
-JDBC
-MySQL
+- **Java**
+- **Servlet API**
+- **JDBC**
+- **MySQL**
-HTML/CSS for front-end design
+- **HTML/CSS** for front-end design
-JavaMail API for mailing functionality
+- **JavaMail API** for mailing functionality
-Apache Commons FileUpload for handling file uploads
+- **Apache Commons FileUpload** for handling file uploads

+## Conclusion
+This servlet project provides a comprehensive overview of creating a functional web application with CRUD capabilities, file handling, and mailing features.
+It serves as a practical foundation for further enhancements and learning.